diegodemiranda/diegodemiranda/README.md

 💬 Ask me about anything...
 If I don't know how to help, I will try to figure it out how.

  ##### TALK TO ME ABOUT:
-🎙️ Frontend and backend development, UX Design, making for Relational and Non-Relational Database Management Systems, desktop or mobile application development, machine Learning and IA or solving Data structure and algorithm questions.
+🎙️ Machine Learning and AI in general, Data Science, UX Design, back-end aplications development or algorithm questions.

 ##### FUN FACTS:
 I'm passionate about American football 🏈 and basketball 🏀 ([San Francisco 49ers](https://www.instagram.com/49ers/) and [Los Angeles Lakers](https://www.instagram.com/lakers/) fan).<br>